-- 1. This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 2.
+- During processing of the lease application being considered in this action, staff became aware that on June 24, 2010, Arnold R. Mendoza and Mary M. Mendoza transferred title to the upland property to their sons Randall S. Mendoza and Robert D. Mendoza.
+On July 12, 2010, title to the upland property was again transferred, to Arnold R. Mendoza, Mary M. Mendoza, Randall S. Mendoza, and Robert D. Mendoza as tenants in common.
+Mary Mendoza died recently, but is still shown on the most recent deed.
+She is not, however, an Applicant to this lease.
+The Applicants will all be co-lessees under a new lease. - 2.
+This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 3.
 Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).